runcmf/runbb/docs/howto/install_plugin.md

 # Example install [runbb-ext-markitup](https://github.com/runcmf/runbb-ext-markitup) plugin

 **1.**
-go to Administration -> Plugins -> repo -> find `markItup based markdown editor toolbar with elFinder` -> click `install`
+go to Administration -> Plugins -> repo -> find `markItup based markdown editor toolbar with elFinder` -> click `composer >`

+`in first run composer will be downloaded and unpacked.
+You see it in modal 'Console Output:'`

+after you see `Ready.
+All commands are available.`
-in modal window click green button with `require runcmf/runbb-ext-markitup`
+click green button with `require runcmf/runbb-ext-markitup`

 **2.**
 after close modal, page refreshed and you see `markItup based markdown editor toolbar with elFinder` **installed**